EdwinWenink/bash-scripts/README.md

 * topdf.sh

 	A script that uses pandoc to quickly convert a markdown file (.md) to pdf in the current directory.
 After converting, evince is called to open the pdf.
-This commant is handy to call directly from vim (:! topdf.sh currentfilename.md).
+This command is handy to call directly from vim (:! topdf.sh currentfilename.md).

 * openAndDisown.sh